skellis46/slipbox/improvisation and the threshold of the self.md

 > This little enclave of objects called ‘the mind and the body’ is given special status in this process of abstraction.
 It is partitioned off from all the other conceptualised objects and, strangely, it is given the status of subject.
 It is considered to be ‘me,’ whilst all the other conceptualised objects, including of course everyone else, are considered to be ‘other.’ [@spira-2008-transparency n.pag]  [[mind and body given special status]]

-"NDA can co-occur with any content, whether perceptual, affective, or cognitive, which appears in it, so to speak, like an image in a mirror."
+> NDA can co-occur with any content, whether perceptual, affective, or cognitive, which appears in it, so to speak, like an image in a mirror.
 (Zoran Josipovic, Nondual Awareness and Minimal Phenomenal Experience)

-"During both unreflective everyday experience (walking the dog, watching the rain fall, daydreaming, etc.) and more constrained mental activity (self-conscious reflection, attentive concentration, etc.), the dynamical aspect of our conscious experience is pervasive and unavoidable.
+> During both unreflective everyday experience (walking the dog, watching the rain fall, daydreaming, etc.) and more constrained mental activity (self-conscious reflection, attentive concentration, etc.), the dynamical aspect of our conscious experience is pervasive and unavoidable.
 Whether we are startled by a unique and surprising event, such as a thunder clap, or we are following the ongoing train of ideas during a lecture, our experience seems always to be on the move.
 Yet we can recognize not only an ongoing movement or flow, but also a certain standing now or present moment, which seems always there—or rather *here*—invariant throughout the flow.
 These two structural features of our experience—a standing now and an ongoing flow—are central to both James's (1981) and Husserl's (1991) analyses of consciousness.[1]
 According to Husserl (1991), they form one unified phenomenal structure, which he calls the standing-streaming structure of time-consciousness (see Zahavi, 2003, Zahavi, 2005).
-To set forth a phenomenological framework for our treatment of binocular rivalry in this paper, let us highlight a few basic features of this phenomenal structure."
+To set forth a phenomenological framework for our treatment of binocular rivalry in this paper, let us highlight a few basic features of this phenomenal structure.
 (Cosmelli & Thompson, Mountains and Valleys: Binocular Rivalry and the Flow of Experience)
 - how might a form of 'dreamless sleep' (see Josipovic) fit here?

-"However, it is also in fact going too far to say that there is ‘one thing.’
+> However, it is also in fact going too far to say that there is ‘one thing.’
 As soon as we make an object of it, a subject is implied, and again we are in the realm of duality, of two things.
 So, ‘one thing’ implies ‘two things.’
 As soon as we name it, however transparent the word we use, some degree of objectivity and, by implication therefore, subjectivity, is implied.
 At the same time we have to recognise that whatever it is that we are trying to speak about, is not ‘nothing.’
-So let us refer to this as a ‘seamless totality’ or ‘Oneness,’ on the understanding that even these words confer a shadow of objectivity on that which cannot in any way be described by words or mind, and yet which itself illumines all words and minds."
+So let us refer to this as a ‘seamless totality’ or ‘Oneness,’ on the understanding that even these words confer a shadow of objectivity on that which cannot in any way be described by words or mind, and yet which itself illumines all words and minds.
 (Rupert Spira, The Transparency of Things Contemplating the Nature of Experience)

-"- a form of dreamless sleep that is characterized not by mental blankness and sluggishness, but a high degree of clarity, described as: “…there is no film and no projection.
+> a form of dreamless sleep that is characterized not by mental blankness and sluggishness, but a high degree of clarity, described as: “…there is no film and no projection.
 Sleep yoga is imageless.
 The practice is the direct recognition of awareness by awareness, light illuminating light itself.
-It is luminosity without images of any kind” (Wangyal, 1998, p.)."
+It is luminosity without images of any kind” (Wangyal, 1998, p.).
 (Zoran Josipovic, Nondual Awareness and Minimal Phenomenal Experience)

 > from a complete absence in various types of blackouts on one end of the spectrum, which may preclude such events from being regarded as phenomenal experiences altogether, to a vivid presence of self-knowing luminous awareness, regarded in some cases as instances of consciousness directly encountering itself (Josipovic, 2019).[@josipovic-2020-nondual p.3]

-Consciousness is organisms attempt to reduce uncertainty. "felt uncertainty" -- Mark Solms (https://pmc.ncbi.nlm.nih.gov/articles/PMC6363942; https://www.cambridge.org/core/journals/behavioral-and-brain-sciences/article/statistical-mechanics-of-felt-uncertainty-under-active-inference/7A5ED41FB11010803C42FDDD07762FC9) That's what is special about meditation -- and AM -- there is no attempting to do anything. — from Pollan book (and podcast with Ezra Klein) -- and then Gallagher's paper about how predictive processing might not hold for improvisation: <https://journals.sagepub.com/doi/full/10.1177/27538699221132691>

 ## The threshold and its conceptual neighbours